A research team at the California Institute of Technology (Caltech) has discovered a way to levitate and push objects using only light.

 Caltech lasers to levitate objects: the secret is nanotechnology

 Ognjen Ilic is the first author of the study.
 To explain the discovery he makes an analogy: “You can levitate a ping pong ball using a steady stream of air from a hair dryer.
-But it wouldn't work if the ping pong ball was too big, or if it was too far from the hair dryer, and so on. "
+But it wouldn't work if the ping pong ball was too big, or if it was too far away from the hair dryer, and so on. "

 The team hopes that within 20 years we will use this technology to send spacecraft to other planets.
 Laser light beams can operate and remain fixed on objects even millions of kilometers away.